Automorphism groups of solvable groups of finite abelian ranks: The structure of

 \section{The structure of $\Out(\Gamma)$}

-In this section we start by providing a proof of Theorem \ref{calculation_baumslag_solitar} which illustrates how the generalization of \cite[Theorem 1.5]{baues_grunewald} fails even for Baumslag-Solitar groups.
-Recall that for $n$ a non-zero integer, the Baumslag-Solitar group $\text{BS}(1,n)$ is defined as
+In this section, we start with the following theorem which demonstrates that the natural generalization of \cite[Theorem 1.1]{baues_grunewald} to the setting of finitely generated virtually torsion-free solvable group of finite abelian ranks which are not neccessarily virtually polycyclic groups does not neccesarily hold.
+For a non-zero integer $n$, we denote the Baumslag-Solitar group $\text{BS}(1,n)$ as